02 Jun Body Positivity vs. Body Neutrality

 Developing a healthier relationship with your body can be a deeply personal and often challenging process.
 For many, societal beliefs about appearance make it difficult to feel at peace in their own skin.
-Fortunately, two empowering movements have emerged to foster greater self-acceptance and self-care: body positivity and body neutrality.

 Though different perspectives, they both aim to help us view our bodies and our relationships with them in a different way.
 Understanding these concepts and exploring how they resonate with you can help guide you toward a better body image.